ayoubnehal111-ship-it/my-coding-exercises/coding/exercises.md

-Search for the GO annotation terms of the following protein A0A068LKP4,A0A097PR28, A0A059Q6N8?
+### 4.Search for the GO annotation terms of the following protein A0A068LKP4,A0A097PR28, A0A059Q6N8?
 What do you observe?

 <img width="727" height="88" alt="{3C67776D-934C-40A4-8ED2-80BAF105F782}" src="https://github.com/user-attachments/assets/10c3a9cf-7e1f-47e8-9706-c3ea65b2d4ba" />